The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Implications for pulsar timing array observations

 The GWB analysis performed by PTA collaborations is based on the modeling of the timing residuals data (intrinsic red noise, dispersion measure variations, GWB, etc.) using Gaussian processes.
 Each noise component $X$ is modeled using a truncated Fourier basis where the $2 N_{\rm f}^{(X)}$ coefficients $(a_k^{(X)})_{1\leq k \leq 2N_{\rm f}^{(X)} }$, are distributed according to a multivariate Gaussian with a covariance matrix reflecting the underlying process, characterized by its PSD $S_{\rm r}^{(X)}$:

 This defines a prior for the noise Fourier coefficients, that depends on some parameters $\theta_X$, which characterize the PSD of the process.
 It is then usual procedure to marginalize over these coefficients so that the PTA likelihood depends only on the PSD parameters $\theta_X$ \citep{2013PhRvD..87j4021L, 2014PhRvD..90j4012V}.
-The observation time $\Tobs$, in \autoref{eq:GP-prior}, is defined depending on whether the noise component, $X$, is intrinsic to a specific pulsar or not.
+The observation time $\Tobs$, in Eq. \ref{eq:GP-prior}, is defined depending on whether the noise component, $X$, is intrinsic to a specific pulsar or not.
 If it is intrinsic, $\Tobs$ is the observation duration of that pulsar.
 If $X$ is a common process, such as a GWB, $\Tobs$ is the total observation duration of the PTA.

 There are two main methods for inferring the timing residuals PSD, $S_{\rm r}(f)$.
 The first introduces the parametrized description resulting from a particular physical model.
-For example, the population of inspiralling binaries should produce a characteristic strain described by a powerlaw \citep{2001astro.ph..8028P}:
+For example, the population of inspiralling binaries should produce a characteristic strain described by a power law \citep{2001astro.ph..8028P}: